Breehn Burns

 It has been announced that Steven Spielberg’s Amblin Entertainment is developing Aleister Arcane, the 2004 graphic novel created by Steve Niles and Breehn Burns.
-Jim Carrey has signed on to star and executive produce the movie adaptation with Eli Roth attached to direct.
+Jim Carrey has signed on to star and executive produce the film adaptation with Eli Roth attached to direct.

 In 2008 Burns collaborated with Robert Zemeckis on the screenplay for Calling All Robots, a feature film three years in development that never came to be.
-Burns co-created the project with X-Men 2 screenwriter and Godzilla: King of the Monsters director Michael Dougherty.
+Burns co-created the project with X2 screenwriter and Godzilla: King of the Monsters director Michael Dougherty.

 Burns co-created the Dr. Tran animated shorts (2003) which aired on G4TV, were a staple of the Spike & Mike Sick & Twisted Festival of Animation and became a popular internet meme in the early days of YouTube.

 Burns has written several issues of the Bravest Warriors comic book, published by Boom!
 Studios, and illustrated two graphic novels, Aleister Arcane and Gloomcookie Vol. III.

-In 2007, he served as Concept Artist and Main Titles Designer for the Warner Bros./Legendary Pictures feature film, Trick 'r Treat, written and directed by Michael Dougherty.
+In 2007, Burns served as concept artist and main title designer for the Warner Bros./Legendary Pictures feature film, Trick 'r Treat, written and directed by Michael Dougherty.

 His voice work includes a Gingerbread Man in the feature film Krampus, the Hot Dog Guy in Invader ZIM: Enter the Florpus and numerous voices on Bravest Warriors and Dr. Tran.